The Floured Table

 Jump to Recipe Pin Recipe

-This chocolate coffee mascarpone tart features a shortbread-like sweet tart dough (pâte sucrée), a rich layer of silky chocolate mascarpone, and a piped topping of just-sweet-enough coffee mascarpone.
-Dusted with a layer of cocoa powder, it hits all the key flavors of a tiramisu without the eggs or Marsala wine.
+This chocolate coffee mascarpone tart features a shortbread-like sweet tart dough (pâte sucrée), a rich layer of silky chocolate mascarpone ganache, and a piped topping of just-sweet-enough coffee mascarpone.
+Dusted with a layer of cocoa powder, it's basically a tiramisu tart without eggs or Marsala wine.

 Tart with two slices cut, on a grey background with napkin and plates nearby